-After your hearing, the ALJ has 10 days to write a decision.
+After your hearing, the judge, sometimes called a hearing officer, has 10 working days to write a decision.
 You must get the decision no more than 80 days after you appealed.[1]§ 4712.5(a).
-The ALJ’s decision must:
+Unless, the deadlines were extended if you requested more time during the appeal process, this is called a “continuance.”

 - Be written in simple, everyday language